deploystackio/deploystack/services/backend/GLOBAL_SETTINGS.md

 const isGitHubReady = await GlobalSettingsInitService.isGitHubOAuthConfigured();
 ```

-### Adding New Setting Categories
+### Adding New Setting Groups

-To add a new setting category:
+To add a new setting group:

 1. **Create Setting File**: Add a new `.ts` file in `src/global-settings/`